CelineKaslin/CV/README.md

 I am also able to program in Javascript to a good level.<br/>
 I am following the strict principle of TDD for my code.
 I am using *Rspec* and *Capybara* testing frameworks for Ruby, *Pytest* for Python and *Jasmine* for Javascript.<br/>
 I am using Github to show the flow of my work, and I am confident with the *git* commands.<br/>
+I am using PHP and I working on Moodle platform since a year.<br/>
+Daily basis work with Data Base and SQL query; good knowledge of Eloquent relationship.<br/>

 **Fast and independent learner**